Idioms

 200

-Despite the inaccurate depiction of the true nature of this historical event, this holiday is celebrated with a feast, representing the benevolence of the Native Americans toward the Pilgrims.
+The story of this holiday's origins is a lie.
+This holiday is celebrated with a feast, representing the kindness of the Native Americans toward the Pilgrims (original American settlers).

 Thanksgiving